14th Street Line (Washington, D.C.)

-Background

-Route 52 along 14th Street in 2019.

-The 14th Street Line is one of the most heavily used routes in the Metrobus system; about 15,000 riders use it on a typical weekday.
+The 14th Street Line, designated Route D50, is a daily bus route operated by the Washington Metropolitan Area Transit Authority.
+It is one of the most heavily used routes in the Metrobus system; about 15,000 riders use it on a typical weekday.

-Route D50 operates 24 hours a day between 14th Street & Colorado Avenue NW and Waterfront station with early morning and late night service operating between Takoma station and L'Enfant Plaza station.
-Route D50 only serves Takoma and L'Enfant Plaza stations during the early mornings and late nights daily, terminating at 14th Street and Colorado Avenue NW and Waterfront station during most of the day.
-On school days, some Route D50 trips would run north from 14th & Aspen Streets NW or Reeves Center.
+Buses run 24 hours a day, operating between 14th Street & Colorado Avenue NW and Waterfront station of the Green Line of the Washington Metro.
+From late night to early morning, buses run between L'Enfant Plaza station of the Green, Yellow, Blue, Orange and Silver Lines and Takoma station of the Red Line of the Washington Metro.
+On school days, some Route D50 trips run north from 14th and Aspen Streets NW or Reeves Center.